-- Hold a whole-of-staff meeting where the school and Police LMN coordinators discuss: - o the impact of relationship abuse on the school community - o the structure of the LMN workshop using the video Loves-Me-Not for Parents - o what the school currently does to build healthy relationships - o the school policy and procedures for any staff member who receives a disclosure - o how different subjects can include lessons about positive behaviours into their curriculum. - Communicate to parents, for example via the website or newsletters, including a link to Loves-Me-Not for Parents from the School Portal or the Sophie Elliot Foundation. - Consider running a whānau hui or parent consultation presentation and show them Loves-Me-Not for Parents.
+- Hold a whole-of-staff meeting where the school and Police LMN coordinators discuss: - o the impact of relationship abuse on the school community - the structure of the LMN workshop using the video Loves-Me-Not for Parents and/or Whole School Approach. - $\circ$ $\,$ what the school currently does to build healthy relationships - $\circ$ $\,$ the school policy and procedures for any staff member who receives a disclosure - $\circ$ $\,$ how different subjects can include lessons about positive behaviours into their curriculum. - Communicate to parents, for example via the website or newsletters, including a link to the video Loves-Me-Not for Parents.
+Consider running a whānau hui or parent consultation meeting to show them the above video.